benplumley/Notes/Semester 2/Systems Architecture II.md

 - Understanding the various requirements of the hardware: mice and printers are slow, while networks and disks are fast
 - Distribute work amongst multiple devices e.g. CPUs and networks
 - Make best use of the hardware and use it efficiently
-- Make the system behaviour predictable - we dont want wildly erratic behaviour
+- Make the system behaviour predictable - we don't want wildly erratic behaviour
 - Try to degrade gracefully under heavy load

 And all of this must be done quickly.
 Scheduling can be divided into three classes, each addressing different resource concerns: